dcgerard/NSF-U-Statistics/README.md

 # NSF-U-Statistics
-Repository containing the results of the NSF U-Statistic grant.
+Repository containing the results of the NSF U-statistic grant.

+I will post links here to the papers, R packages, and educational materials that result from this grant.